kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

 - Command: `FB 04 AA:aa:aa:aa SS:ss -- cc:CC -- -- -- -- --`
   * AA:aa:aa:aa = Address (for SD card it's still byte-based)
-  * SS:ss = Dat asize
+  * SS:ss = Data size
   * cc:CC = CRC16 of data _(now absent)_
-- Data in: Data to write
+- Data in: Data to write into flash

 **Note:** Prior to BR17 (or so) the flash was written only when the CRC check succeeded, but since then the command does not take a CRC argument anymore!

+### Read flash

+Reads data from flash.

+- Command: `FD 05 AA:aa:aa:aa SS:ss -- -- -- -- -- -- -- --`
+  * AA:aa:aa:aa = Address (for SD card it's still byte-based)
+  * SS:ss = Data size
+- Data out: Data read from flash

+#### br17loader note

+The flash readout is locked out until you execute the [Read key](#read-key) command with argument of 0xAC6900.
+It can be also locked again by specifying something other than 0xAC6900.

 ### Write memory